grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 out of the box on Python 2 and 3.

 If you’re new to sorted collections, I hope I’ve piqued your interest.
-Think about the achievement here. `SortedContainers`_ is pure-Python but as fast as C-implementations.
-Let’s look under the hood of `SortedContainers`_ at what makes it so fast.
+Think about the achievement here. `Sorted Containers`_ is pure-Python but as fast as C-implementations.
+Let’s look under the hood of `Sorted Containers`_ at what makes it so fast.

 It really comes down to bisect for the heavy lifting.
 Bisect is a module in the